Second Shooter Guide

 Preparation is Part of the Job

-Showing up prepared is non-negotiable.
-That means clean gear (clean lenses), cameras synced and set to RAW, backup cards packed, timeline reviewed, and a water bottle in your bag.
+You know the usual…clean gear (clean lenses!!), cameras synced and set to RAW, backup cards packed, timeline reviewed, and a water bottle in your bag.
+I usually have snacks in my pack, feel free to grab some!

 To Start the Day:

 Most often, the second shooter will kick things off with the Groom and his Groomsmen while they're getting ready.
 Lighting is key.
 Guide the group toward the best available natural light, usually near a window.
-Please turn off orange-hued overhead lights and tidy up the space a bit if the background is cluttered.
+Please turn off orange-hued overhead lights (pretty please! unless it would make for a pitch dark room), and tidy up the space a bit if the background is cluttered.
 Create a setting that feels intentional, clean, and flattering.

 Key Shots to Capture: